pedonc/Windows-Deployment/README.md

 10. Click **OK**.
 11. In the Oracle VM VirtualBox Manager window, click **Start**.
 12. Click inside the WindowsEFI64 (Audit Mode) \[Running] - Oracle VM VirtualBox window to activate it.
+13. Until noted, the following procedure applies to actions inside the virtual machine.

 ## Part 23 - Enable File Sharing In The Virtual Machine